-In February 2020, based on our awareness of the challenges ahead, we adopted the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), which encourages enterprises and other organizations to disclose information relating to climate change-related risks and opportunities.
-In addition, we became a member of RE100, an international initiative to power business activities with 100% renewable energy.
+Based on our awareness of the challenges ahead, we adopted the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), which encourages enterprises and other organizations to disclose information relating to climate change-related risks and opportunities, and we disclose information in line with those recommendations.
+In addition, we became a member of RE100, an international initiative to power business activities with 100% renewable energy, and are promoting related initiatives.
 Moreover, we are engaged in active efforts to meet the diverse challenges facing the environment including biodiversity and water resource conservation, environmental pollution prevention, and the reduction of resource consumption and waste generation in all of our business areas, from office buildings and commercial facilities to residences and more.
 In addition, we see environmental challenges as business opportunities, and are creating such new businesses as the Nihonbashi Smart Energy Project, which helps conserve energy and reduce CO2 emissions through local energy generation and consumption.